 4.3 Board Actions.
 The Board is responsible for reporting major actions taken by the Board to the membership, either through its website or other appropriate communication tools.

-(b) Following the Nominating Committee's slate, nominations for Officers may also be made from the floor of the Annual Meeting provided that a petition, signed by at least ten (10) active members in support of each nominee, has been received by the Board of Directors at least thirty (30) days prior to the Business Meeting.
+(b) Following the Nominating Committee's slate, nominations may also be made from the floor of the Annual Meeting provided that a petition, signed by at least ten (10) active members in support of each nominee, has been received by the Board of Directors at least thirty (30) days prior to the Business Meeting.

 4.6 Vacancies. (a) If the President becomes unable to perform the duties of the office, the President-Elect shall serve as President until either the President can resume such duties or until the next Business Meeting.

 (b) If any other office becomes vacant, the remaining Officers shall assume the duties of those positions required by law.
-Alternatively, the Chapter Board of Directors may, but is not required to, appoint a member of the Chapter to serve in the vacant Officer role until the next Business Meeting.
+Alternatively, the Chapter Board of Directors may, but is not required to, appoint a member of the Chapter to serve in the vacant role until the next Business Meeting.

 4.7 President.
 The President shall preside at all meetings of the Board of Directors and at all meetings of the members and shall see that all orders and resolutions of the members and the Board of Directors are carried into effect.